Introduction To Bone Injuries, Joint Injuries, Disc Disease & Cartilage Diseases

 We already know a fair amount: that certain breeds are prone to certain diseases.

-Common examples are hip dysplasia in German Shepherds and Patellar luxations in Poms.
+Common examples are hip dysphasia in German Shepherds and Patellar luxations in Poms.

 And Rheumatoid Arthritis probably has a genetic component cause.

-Arthritis includes a whole family of diseases...hip dysplasia, for example, is a particular type of arthritis...that involve inflammation and erosion of joint cartilage that over time gets worse and worse.
+Arthritis includes a whole family of diseases...hip dysphasia, for example, is a particular type of arthritis...that involve inflammation and erosion of joint cartilage that over time gets worse and worse.

 Without the cushioning effect of healthy cartilage, painful nerve endings are hammered.
 With pain, the joint is used less and becomes stiff and losses it's range of motion.